List of The Incredibles characters: Violet Parr

-Violet Parr (Sarah Vowell) is the Parrs' daughter and a 14-year-old junior high school teenager stuck at the crossroads between girl and woman.
+Violet Parr (voiced by Sarah Vowell) is the Parrs' daughter and a 14-year-old junior high school teenager stuck at the crossroads between girl and woman.
 Violet desperately wants to be like everyone else, to blend in with normal people, and not to stand out.
 Her superpowers allow her to turn instantly invisible, and to generate spherical force fields to protect herself and also to levitate extremely heavy objects; the interiors of the force fields have an anti-gravitational effect, allowing Violet to levitate inside, but she can be stunned temporarily if the field is struck by a sufficiently large force.
 In The Incredibles 2, she has learned to use her force fields in a limited offensive capability by delivering force "punches".

 She and Dash can combine their powers to create the IncrediBall (named in the video game), a tactic in which Violet generates a force field around herself, and Dash uses his speed power to use the ball like a cannonball or battering ram.
 Her struggle with her shyness and lack of confidence constitutes a major side story in the movie; she is spurred on by Helen's encouragement that she has more power than she realizes and that she just has to believe it.
 In the end, Violet sheds her shyness and ends up at the confident side when her crush Tony Rydinger asks her for a date.

 Unlike her normal clothes, her red superheroine suit, designed by Edna Mode, also turns invisible when Violet does.

 Dash Parr

-Dashiell "Dash" Robert Parr (Spencer Fox in the first film, Huck Milner in the second film) is the Parrs' older son and a speedster.
+Dashiell "Dash" Robert Parr (voiced by Spencer Fox in the first film, Huck Milner in the second film) is the Parrs' older son and a speedster.
 While he is only as strong as the average 10-year-old boy, the film's official website lists "enhanced durability" amongst Dash's powers, which is implied in the film by the amount of incidental high-speed collisions and crashes Dash endures without apparent injury.
 Dash also discovers throughout the course of the movie that his speed allows him to be able to run over water without submerging.

 Dash would like to go out for sports, but his mother Helen will not allow it because she thinks that he would show off his superspeed and blow the family's civilian cover.
 To vent his frustration, Dash uses his power to play pranks on his teacher, Bernie Kropp, which also threatens their cover.

 Dash's reckless and impulsive nature and one-track mind have put him at odds with Violet's gloomier and more sarcastic nature more often than their parents would like, but when Dash is in battle, he cares deeply about his family; he was willing to attack a fully grown man who was about to kill his sister.

 His red superhero suit, designed by Edna Mode, is resistant to air friction, wear and heat when Dash is running at super speed.